AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 Going one level down to naming assets, it’s best that you do not repeat the Program name and use short and generic identifiers for future cloning use.
 Here are a few quick tips for you to keep in mind:

-- Number the assets based on their sequence in the program process.
+* Number the assets based on their sequence in the program process.
-- Use “-” (hyphen) to separate the naming components instead of “.”(dot) or “\_”(underscore).
+* Use “-” (hyphen) to separate the naming components instead of “.”(dot) or “\_”(underscore).
-  - Why?
+* Why?
 Marketo Engage uses a dot to separate the Program Name from the Campaign Name.
-Using "\_" will prevent you from seeing it when the asset is hyperlinked.
+Using "\_" will prevent you rom seeing it when the asset is hyperlinked.
-- Use standard acronyms in the asset names to shorten the reference and still allow easy recognition.
+* Use standard acronyms in the asset names to shorten the reference and still allow easy recognition.

 With these in mind, we will apply these tips to the following assets and create formulas to generate names: